leylahviolet/ComfyUI-Violet-Tools/README.md

    git clone https://github.com/leylahkrell/ComfyUI-Violet-Tools.git
    ```

-2. Restart ComfyUI to load the new nodes.
+1. Restart ComfyUI to load the new nodes.

-3. The nodes will appear in the "Violet Tools 💅" category in your node menu.
+1. The nodes will appear in the "Violet Tools 💅" category in your node menu.

 ## Usage

+## ⚡ Persona Workflow Quick Start (1.3.x)

+1. Add `Persona Preserver` downstream of your configured Violet nodes (e.g. Aesthetic Alchemist, Body Bard, Glamour Goddess, Pose Priestess, Quality Queen).
+Feed each node's prompt fragments into it along with a character name.
+Run once to save.
+2. A YAML persona file is created (auto-versioned with `violet_tools_version`).
+3. Add `Persona Patcher` to a new or existing workflow.
+Select a saved persona from the dropdown (or enable random / refresh to explore).
+4. Connect `Persona Patcher`'s `CHARACTER_DATA` output into any Violet nodes that support persona overrides (all major style/pose/body/quality/aesthetic nodes, plus Encoding Enchantress).
+5. Set each node's `character_apply` (or equivalent toggle) to enable override merging.
+6. Generate: persona traits merge with your current parameters.
+Update persona fields manually or regenerate partial nodes; rerun Preserver to update.
+7. Old personas load seamlessly—silent migration normalizes them and writes back updated schema automatically.

+Tip: Use multiple Persona Preserver runs (different character names) to build a reusable cast.
+Use random persona selection in Persona Patcher for varied inspiration.

 ## 🎨 Example Workflow